chimericdream/worldofpannotia.com/src/_rings/swimming-improved.md

   prerequisites:
     feats:   ["{% feat_link forge-ring %}"]
     spells:  []
-    special: ["creator must have 10 ranks in the _swim_ skill"]
+    special: ["creator must have 10 ranks in the {% skill_link swim %} skill"]
   marketPrice: 10000
   description: |
-    As swimming, except it grants a +10 competence bonus on its wearer's _swim_ checks.
+    As swimming, except it grants a +10 competence bonus on its wearer's {% skill_link swim %} checks.
 ---